-Add Text to Video with the #1 AI Video Translation Tool | HeyGen
+Add text to video with the #1 AI video translation tool | HeyGen

 Overlay text or subtitles on your video.
 Choose from a variety of fonts, sizes, colours, and caption designs that perfectly match your message and visual style.
 Our AI video generator enables you to create professional-quality videos effortlessly.

 Allow HeyGen to process your video with seamless text enhancements.
-Downloading and publishing your content takes just minutes, ready to lift your video's accessibility and engagement.
+Downloading and publishing your content takes just minutes—ready to increase your video’s accessibility and engagement.

 HeyGen’s Add Text to Video tool allows you to insert text, captions, and titles into your videos directly in your browser.
 It’s designed to be simple and effective, even if you have no video editing experience.